Bachelor of Social Sciences (Honours) in Development Economics

 • English is the medium of instruction at DScE.

-Admission into the Bachelor of Economics (BEcon) in Development Economics Programme of DScE
+Admission into the Bachelor of Social Sciences (Honours) in Development Economics Programme of DScE

-To enroll in the BEcon in Development Economics degree programmefor the Session 2019-20, students will be required to fulfill the following criteria:
+To enroll in the Bachelor of Social Sciences (Honours) in Development Economics programme for the Session 2019-20, students will be required to fulfill the following criteria:

 • Candidates must have completed SSC/Dakhil/O level or equivalent examinations of 2014 to 2017 and HSC/Alim/A level or equivalent examinations of 2018 and 2019 from a recognized Board of Education in Bangladesh or acquired an equivalent certificate from abroad securing a combined score of 7.5 (including 4th subject) or its equivalent score in the group of Science, Humanities, Commerce or Business Studies in 2018 or 2019.
 Candidates having taken O and A level examinations must have passed at least 5 subjects at the O level and 2 subjects at the A level examinations.
 These candidates, out of the 7 subjects, must have obtained at least a ‘B’ grade in 4 and a ‘C’ in 3 subjects .
 Preference will be given to those who earlier had studied mathematics or economics in HSC/Alim/A level or equivalent examinations.